andyburgin/sensorpi/README.md

 ![Data going in and out of Kafka](doc/05_sensor_and_kafka_consumer.png)

-## Building the scala application and getting ready to deploy
+## Building the Scala Application and getting ready to deploy

 One of the challenges I set myself with this project was to write code in a new language, I chose to use Scala and Spark streaming (an ideal fit for mesos), much of the work is based around the learnings from a couple of books and the excellent [Taming Big Data with Spark Streaming and Scala - Hands On!](https://www.packtpub.com/big-data-and-business-intelligence/taming-big-data-spark-streaming-and-scala-%E2%80%93-hands-video) by Frank Kane.